tomikjetu/scratch-neural-network/readme.md

 After running the train process again for the second time, the model couldn't be trained in 1000 epochs, the `test.py` accuracy dropped to 70%,

 The best attempt to try to reproduce the first results was at epoch 544 with holdout accuracy of 93% and whole dataset accuracy of 91%

+This could be improved by using the K-fold cross-validation algorithm!!